actor-framework/actor-framework.github.io/_posts/2019-01-29-spotlight-lumicks.md

 # The Interview

-__CAF Team__: Dear Lumicks team, thank you so much for taking the time speaking to us!
-Lumicks works hard to deliver unparalleled insights into biological processes at a molecular level.
+__CAF Team__: Dear Lumicks team, thank you for taking the time speaking to us!
+Lumicks works hard to deliver unique insights into biological processes at a molecular level.
 A [recent article in The Scientist](https://www.the-scientist.com/modus-operandi/dancing-cells-65127/amp) speaks about using sound waves to capture cells, which is a process you use for some of your products, while other products mention optical tweezers.
 A bit
-exaggerated: how can lasers and music help us to cure cancer?
+exaggerated: How can lasers and music help us to cure cancer?
 Without going into too much detail, how would you explain what your products do for people like us that don't have degrees in molecular biology?